 It all comes back to the social exchange theory, which, according to Nakonezny & Denton explains that people are motivated to enter into relationships that bring a good expected payoff.

-Couples are then motivated to stay together because they receive perceived benefits that are greater then what they would get on their own, or with someone else.
+Couples are then motivated to stay together because they receive perceived benefits that are greater than what they would get on their own, or with someone else.

 They are also motivated to stay together based upon the expected future return as well, not just the past return.